 The Ethernet NIC in the dock was recognized as a “Broadcom NetXtreme BCM57786 Gigabit Ethernet PCIe” (it’s actually a BCM57762 though1), which uses the

-) to the module, but that just wreaked havoc upon my iGPU and WiFi card for
+tg3 driver.
+I tried feeding the PCI ID of the BCM57762 in the dock (14e4:16a3) to the module, but that just wreaked havoc upon my iGPU and WiFi card for

 reasons unknown.